-The pieces are restored to investment standard and every one is original.
+The pieces are restored to investment standard and every one of them is original.
 Heavyweights and tongue-twisters alike adorn the gallery, such as Illum Wikkelsø, Charles & Ray Eames, Børge Mogensen, Hans Wegner and Grant Featherston.
 Showrooms in Brookvale and Newport offer smaller collections, but they are worth a visit if you’re in the area.

 Proudly designed and manufactured in Melbourne then sold from showrooms in Sydney, Brisbane and, of course, Melbourne, Jardan make furniture that lasts a lifetime while leaving minimal impact on the environment.
 Built on an ethos of utility, custom-made couches and beds sit alongside chairs and tables at the Rosebery showroom.
 The family-owned business is lead by brothers Nick and Mike Garnham, who make use of sustainable timber and natural materials that can be responsibly sourced.

 Like to think of yourself as a Great Dane?
 Neither do we.
-We’d like to imagine ourselves as lion-men or predatory-panthers, but we sure do appreciate the top-notch Scandinavian designs inside Redfern’s Great Dane.
+We’d like to imagine ourselves as lion-men or predatory-panthers, but we sure do appreciate the top-notch Scandinavian designs inside Sydney’s Great Dane.
 Both modern and antique pieces get a look in, and if you’re lucky you may just discover a couple of genuine Kai Kristiansen dining chairs.
 In fact, the list of designers reads like a who’s who of interior design legends, from Greta Jalk and Eric Buch to Arne Vodder and Ole Wanscher.

 Furnishing homes since 1992, KE-ZU’s designer collections combine innovation with functionality, and each piece is handpicked with residential and larger contract work in mind.
 Just as impressive as the bevvy of beauties inside the showroom, KE-ZU’s delivery vans are pretty damn special too.
 Graphic artist Georgia Perry and KE-KU’s Mark Swanton collaborated to pimp the vans into rolling artworks.
 Needless to say, nobody in your street will miss the exciting delivery.

-7/81 Macleay St, Potts Point, (02) 8356 9999, beckerminty
+Address: 7/81 Macleay Street, Potts Point, 2011

 Minimalist chic meets masculine drama at Fred International, the importer of all things Scandinavian.
 A stable of eleven well-known and carefully chosen brands compete for space in the Rosebery establishment, with Karl Andersson and Swedese two of the frontrunners.
 The stark, yet serene warehouse space is decorated with lighting from Rubn and Secto, chairs by Fjordfiesta and Mitab, and a load of treasures from watches to candleholders.